 As unpredictable as litigation is, Cheryl’s ex-husband did not show up to the hearing.
 I was able to shift my oral argument with the help and advice of my supervisor (a clinical faculty member who is licensed in Massachusetts).
 We requested that the court issue a capias warrant to compel him to appear before the court for a subsequent contempt hearing.
 The court granted it!

 I still represent Cheryl in her ongoing family law matters.
 She continues to seek child support from her ex-husband, and I represent her in her contempt action as well as negotiations regarding separation agreement issues that have arisen after her divorce.
 We continue to build a strong rapport as client and attorney based on diligent work, and mutual trust and reliability.

-Daniela Manrique JD’15 was a student attorney in the year-long Family Law Advocacy Clinic.
-She also was a legal intern with the Suffolk County District Attorney’s Office of Child Protection Unit and member of the Health Law Moot Court team.
-She currently is an associate at Ropes & Gray in Boston.
+Daniela Manrique Escobar, JD’15, is an associate at Ropes & Gray, Boston.
+During law school, she was a student attorney in the year-long Family Law Advocacy Clinic, a legal intern with the Suffolk County District Attorney’s Office of Child Protection Unit, and member of the Health Law Moot Court team.
 To learn more about Suffolk’s clinics, visit www.suffolk.edu/law/clinics.